 The members of the Audit Committee are Mr. Mercer (Chairman), Mr. Murin and Ms. Lowrie.
-Due to the recent appointment of Mr. Mercer as Chairman of the Audit Committee, Mr. Murin, who has been the acting Chairman since September 2016, oversaw the preparation of this report.

 Each of the members of the Audit Committee has been determined to be "independent" within the meaning of the applicable standards of the NYSE and Rule 10A-3 of the Exchange Act.
 In addition, each of these members meets the financial literacy requirements for audit committee membership under the NYSE's rules and the rules and regulations of the SEC.
 Our Board has determined that each of Mr. Mercer and Mr. Murin is an "audit committee financial expert" as such term is defined in Item 407(d) (5)(ii) of Regulation S-K. No member of the Audit Committee serves on the audit committee of more than three public companies.
 Our Board has adopted, and annually reviews, the charter of the Audit Committee, which sets forth the Audit Committee's responsibilities and how it carries out those responsibilities.